Stop the boats: United Kingdom

 Following the victory of the Labour Party in the 2024 general election, Keir Starmer did not pledge to "stop the boats", stating that the Rwanda policy was "a gimmick" and not responding directly to questions about whether his specific aim was to "stop the boats", instead stating that he would "smash the gangs to stop those crossings."
+In March 2025 Sunak stated that he regretted the slogan, stating that it was "too stark".